Synchronization in random networks of identical phase oscillators: A graphon approach: Introduction

 Our work offers a different perspective.
-Instead of focusing directly on the finite-$n$ case, we first study the continuum model by setting our graphon equal to $1$, corresponding to the continuum limit of a fully-connected graph with all edge weights equal.
-The resulting ``homogeneous continuum Kuramoto model'' is known~\cite{Watanabe} to achieve phase synchronization for initial conditions having nonzero order parameter (a parameter that measures the phase coherence of the oscillators).
-Our convergence result then implies that for \textit{non-incoherent} initial conditions\footnote{In this sampled network regime, we take \textit{non-incoherent} initial conditions to mean all initial conditions obtained from discretizing the initial conditions assumed for the continuum Kuramoto model where the order parameter does not equal zero.}, the oscillators on the finite-$n$ random graph attain phases that get close to each other---specifically, within a distance of $\pi$ of each other---at a fixed time, with high probability for large $n$.
-Finally, assuming that the connection probability $\alpha_n$ decays strictly slower than the Erd\H{o}s-R\'enyi connectivity threshold, $\frac{\log n}{n}$, we borrow a basin of attraction argument from~\cite{Ling} to conclude that the finite-$n$ system achieves phase synchronization with high probability as $n$ tends to infinity.
+Instead of focusing directly on the finite-$n$ case, we drive a connection with the continuum model.
+By setting our graphon equal to $1$, the resulting sparse $W$-random network coincides with an Erd\H{o}s-R\'enyi model where the probability of an edge existing between two nodes is $\alpha_n$ (where $\alpha_n\rightarrow{0}$ as $n\rightarrow{\infty}$).
+In this case, synchronization properties of the continuum Kuramoto model are inherited with high probability by the sampled networks.
+We show that when the continuum model synchronizes, the oscillators on the finite-$n$ Erd\H{o}s-R\'enyi random graph attain phases that get close to each other---specifically, within a distance of $\pi$ of each other---at a fixed time, with high probability for large $n$.
+We then borrow a basin of attraction argument from~\cite{Jadbabaie} to conclude that the finite-$n$ system achieves phase synchronization with high probability as $n$ tends to infinity.